-Flitwick Town Mayor for 2022/2023 is Cllr Andy Snape.
-Cllr Snape was elected for a second term at the Annual Statutory Meeting in May.
+Flitwick Town Mayor for 2023/2024 is Cllr Andy Snape.
+Cllr Snape was elected for a third term at the Annual Statutory Meeting on 16th May.
 You can get in contact with him here.

 The Town Mayor is elected annually each May by members of Flitwick Town Council at its Annual Statutory Meeting.
 The Town Mayor holds office until immediately after the election of the Town Mayor at the next annual meeting of the Council, even though they may not have been re-elected as a councillor.